Tourism in the United Kingdom: History

 Tourism first began to increase during the 17th century when wealthy Europeans would follow the ‘Grand Tour’ of Western Europe which traditionally started in the United Kingdom before travelling to Italy.
-Throughout the industrial revolution, tourism continued to spike as people began to have more disposable income and technological advancements made transport more convenient and affordable.
+Throughout the Industrial Revolution, tourism continued to spike as people began to have more disposable income and technological advancements made transport more convenient and affordable.
 In 1841, Thomas Cook, founder of Thomas Cook & Son, took 500 passengers by train on a return trip from Leicester to Loughborough.
 This was his first excursion and is seen as a significant milestone in the creation of the British tourism industry.

 The world wars dampened the growth of the tourism sector, although after World War II the government began putting measures in place to increase tourism, recognising its political and economic influence.
 By 1987, the World Tourism Organization estimated 3.4% of the UK's GDP came from tourism.
 More recently, budget airlines and cheap accommodation has caused almost continuous year-on-year growth.
 In more recent times, terrorist attacks in the UK such as the 7/7 bombings in 2005 have an expected negative impact on the tourism industry.
-The Global Financial Crisis of 2008 caused three consecutive years of the number of visitors from overseas decreasing for the only period between 2002 and 2017.
+The 2008 financial crisis led to three consecutive years of the number of visitors from overseas decreasing for the only period between 2002 and 2017.

 The United Kingdom is the 10th most visited country in the world and the 6th most visited country in Europe.

 The COVID-19 pandemic affected tourism in the United Kingdom.
-In March 2020, the government decided to impose restrictions on all non-essential travel (both domestic and international) which are currently still in place.
+In March 2020, the government decided to impose restrictions on all non-essential travel (both domestic and international).
 It was reported that in the month of April Heathrow Airport was expecting 6.7 million passengers, but only 200,000 arrived which is roughly equivalent to a normal day.
 In April 2020, professional services firm PricewaterhouseCoopers expected that the worst affected sectors in the U.K. such as transport, hotels and food service could drop by at a minimum 15% or in the worst-case scenario by 40%.

 The restrictions and lockdowns necessitated by the COVID-19 pandemic (starting in March or April 2020) affected all sectors of the economy and "Tourism and hospitality suffered notable losses from the pandemic", according to March 2021 report published by the Fraser of Allander Institute.
 The group provided detailed specifics for both domestic and international visits.

 COVID-19 lockdowns necessitated significantly reduced the number of visitors in 2020, and into 2021.
 Although the government announced a £56m "welcome back fund" in March 2021 to help councils and businesses in coastal towns prepare to welcome tourists back safely in summer, "as soon as the roadmap allows" despite the COVID-19 Alpha variant emerged.
 As of March 2021, a 10-day quarantine period applies to people entering the UK from a number of "red list" countries.